Note: This is the webpage for a class that has ended. Information about current classes is available here.

 You will have two writing assignments as indicated on “Review Exercise” days, in lieu of reading.
 The first will be after the negligence prima facie case, and the second after we discuss products liability—about 1/2 and 3/4 of the way through the course respectively.
 On these days, I will give you an issue-spotter problem or set of problems to analyze, and you will write out answers at home.

 The responses will not be part of your final grade, except that you must turn them in before class on the due date or you will lose a single-step letter grade for the final grade.
 After you turn them in, we will then go over them in class as indicated on the assignments, and over the next week or two, I will provide feedback on your answers.
 When the time comes, please put them in the appropriate folder in the MyLaw Drop Box as a Word document titled either “Review Exercise 1.docx” or “Review Exercise 2.docx” respectively.
-Do not include your name; the Drop Box takes care of that.
-Doing this correctively ensures that I will be able to give you credit for having turned it in.
+Doing this correctly ensures that I will be able to give you credit for having turned it in.

 These exercises serve as practice for the exam, so you shore up any substantive misunderstandings or ways in which you do not yet successfully put your knowledge on paper.
 It is therefore to your benefit to take them seriously.